biojava/biojava.github.io/_wikis/Dazzle:deployment.md

 Dazzle relies on small datasource plugins to supply sequence and feature data, and also to customize the DAS messages.
 Each Dazzle installation includes one or more data sources.
-These are defined in an XML configuration file, dazzlecfg.xml.
+These are defined in an XML configuration file, **dazzlecfg.xml**.
 A typical example is shown below:

     <?xml version="1.0" ?>